mlsmall/Image-Segmentation/README.md

-# Image-Segmentation
+# Image Segmentation/ Pixel-Wise Classification

 This model uses the [camvid motion-based segmentation and recognition dataset](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/) with a per-pixel segmentation of 700 images.
+The data was acquired from the point of view of a driving vehicle.

 Here's an example of an original image.